docusealco/docuseal/docs/api/csharp.md

               "description": "Set to `true` to require phone 2FA verification via a one-time code sent to the phone number in order to access the documents.", "default": false
             },
+            "require_email_2fa": {
+              "type": "boolean",
+              "description": "Set to `true` to require email 2FA verification via a one-time code sent to the email address in order to access the documents.", "default": false
+            },
             "message": {
               "type": "object",
+              "description": "Custom signature request email message.",
               "properties": {
                 "subject": {
                   "type": "string",